 Other possible markers of the existence and activity of elites in rural areas are the so-called rural mansions or villa rustica, which served as residences for wealthy individuals who owned the surrounding agricultural land.
-The evidence, however, for villae rusticae in Roman era Judea is much thinner than previously believed (Keddie 2019:66–69), especially as the parade example – the finds at Ramat HaNadiv (Umm el-‘Aleq) – have been recently reinterpreted to show that the structure is neither a villa rustica nor primarily occupied during the early Roman era (Peleg-Barkat and Tepper 2009; Tepper and Peleg-Barkat 2014; Tepper and Peleg-Barkat 2019).
-Other indicators of extreme wealth in rural settings are jewelry and fine dress (Jensen 2006:176; Keddie 2019:219–21), some luxury items such as fine oil lamps and glassware, decorated stone furniture and imported items (Aviam 2013, 32; Luff 2019, 157–58), as well as hoards of silver coins.
+The evidence, however, for villae rusticae in Roman-era Judea is much weaker than previously believed (Keddie 2019:66–69), especially as the parade example—the finds at Ramat HaNadiv (Umm el-‘Aleq)—has recently been reinterpreted as not being a villa rustica.
+It was not even primarily occupied during the early Roman era (Peleg-Barkat and Tepper 2009; Tepper and Peleg-Barkat 2014; Tepper and Peleg-Barkat 2019).
+Other indicators of extreme wealth in rural settings are jewelry and fine dress (Jensen 2006:176; Keddie 2019:219–21), certain luxury items such as fine oil lamps and glassware, decorated stone furniture and imported objects (Aviam 2013, 32; Luff 2019, 157–58), as well as silver coin hoards.

-Funerary architecture may provide the best available indicator of personal wealth, as monumental family tombs are privately financed and clearly distinguishable from common burials in pits or trenches (Keddie 2019, 223–29; Raviv and Zissu 2020, 152–53, 169–70).
-Because tombs were mostly cut out of bedrock (i.e., burial caves), they tend to be found in better states of preservation, making burials better candidates for investigations about personal wealth.
-Through monumental tombs, wealthy elites could alter the visual and material character of the landscape with privately financed structures.
-Constructing or carving richly decorated tomb facades or burial markers (nefashot) was often an avenue for social competition among elites, as we see with the tombs in the necropoleis of Jerusalem and villages of western Samaria, where magnificent tombs stand side by side, competing for viewers’ attention (Berlin 2002; Peleg-Barkat 2012, 416–18; Raviv 2013).
-In addition, these projects often introduced or helped spread foreign architectural and artistic influences, which would be absorbed by all levels of society and inspire local imitations.
-Building monuments to themselves also established for the locals the high mark of income inequality in a way that was concrete, permanent, and highly visual.
+Funerary architecture may be the best available indicator of personal wealth, as monumental family tombs are privately financed and clearly distinguishable from common burials in pits or trenches (Keddie 2019, 223–29; Raviv and Zissu 2020, 152–53, 169–70).
+Because tombs were mostly cut out of bedrock (i.e., burial caves), they tend to be found in better states of preservation.
+As such, they are able to be studied effectively in relation to personal wealth.
+Wealthy elites, through privately financing these structures, could alter the visual and material character of the landscape through these monumental tombs.
+Constructing or carving richly decorated tomb facades or burial markers (nefashot) was often an avenue for social competition among elites, as we see with the tombs in the necropoleis of Jerusalem and the villages of western Samaria, where magnificent tombs stand side by side, competing for viewers’ attention (Berlin 2002; Peleg-Barkat 2012, 416–18; Raviv 2013).
+In addition, these projects often introduced or helped spread foreign architectural and artistic influences, which could then be absorbed by all levels of society and inspire local imitations.
+Building monuments for themselves also established a level of income inequality for locals in a way that was concrete, permanent, and highly visual.
 Whether the elites themselves inhabited or frequented a village, their burials constituted prominent symbols of their wealth and status.
-They reminded onlookers of their own relative poverty and surely served as a target for envy or resentment (e.g., Gospel of Matthew 23:27), surely even long after their death.
+They reminded onlookers of their own relative poverty and surely served as a target for envy or resentment (e.g., Gospel of Matthew 23:27) even long after the person’s death.